-It’s easy to bake your own energy bars.
+It’s easy to bake your own energy bars with these energy bar recipes.
 Not only can you save money, but if you’re allergic to anything, you can find ways to leave that ingredient out.
 There are even a number of no-bake recipes out there for those of you who can’t or won’t bake anything.

 - Natural No-Bake Peanut Butter Energy Bars – one of my favorite recipes because, hello, no baking!
 And peanut butter!
 And honey!

 - Oat bars – this one’s so much more than just an oat bar.
 It’s got sesame seeds, almonds, apricots, raisins and orange peel for flavor.

 - Cake Batter Energy Bars – no actual cake batter, but they taste like it, with cashew butter, oat flour and Rice Krispies.

 - Orange energy bars – this recipe relies on frozen orange juice concentrate to give it a unique flavor